 - Ensure that your fuel is not in a place where children can access it easily.

 And there we go.
-As we said before, this isn’t a definitive list and always read any safety advice provided by the heater or fuel manufacturers.
+As we said before, this isn’t a definitive list on heater safety; always read any safety advice provided by the heater or fuel manufacturers.
 If you’ve any questions, you can leave a comment here or get in touch on Facebook.
 We’ll do our best to get your question answered as quickly as possible.